neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 Gamescope seems to ignore the `VK_DRIVER_FILES`, `VK_ICD_FILENAMES`, `VK_LOADER_DRIVERS_DISABLE`, and `VK_LOADER_DRIVERS_SELECT` environment variables.

+## Battle.net

+### BLZBNTBNA00000005 / Sleeping Battle.net Agent

+Also applies to if Battle.net spams the "broken installation please restart" popup.

+This is due to a security change in Battle.net which verifies if the calling process is signed by Blizzard and trusted.
+Wine 9 and earlier seem to incorrectly implement the WinTrust/WinCrypt functions, however Wine 10 does exhibit proper behavior.

+Try switching to Wine 10 or Proton 10 and restarting the process.

 ## Generic Notes

 ### Checking if EAC is linux-enabled